-The table below shows the cleaning and regeneration steps required for each of the qEV columns.
+The table below shows the cleaning steps required for each of the qEV columns:

 Single use is advisable where the vesicle fractions are to be analysed using PCR or RT-PCR.